officialdwood/WhyNot-Skateboards/index.md

 Introducing the 8.0" Black Mamba Edition 🐍 🛹 with PowerPop ™ Technology!

-A 6.875" tail/nose combo make for greater leverage equating to a larger popping force at the point of impact.
+A 6.875" tail/nose combo make for a larger ammount of leverage creating greater popping force at the point of impact.

 ### Markdown